 Hotel meeting spaces

-Note that, until October 28, gatherings are not permitted for social or businesses purposes.
+Note that, until further notice, gatherings are not permitted for social or businesses purposes.
 When it’s time to meet again, here are some of the safety measures in place.

 - Reduction of attendee numbers in meeting rooms to permit physical distancing.